 - is out of character or scale with its surroundings or the area

 - may cause noise or air pollution or may damage the neighbours land during construction

-- contravenes a private right of an adjoining owner (see box below).
+- contravenes a private right of an adjoining owner (see below).

 The Act also contains appeal provisions.
-In general, under sections 82A-83, if the person who made the development application is unhappy with the council’s decision, they can apply to council for a review of the decision.
-Under sections 97-99 the Land and Environment Court can also hear an appeal of the council’s decision.
+In general, under Division 8, if the person who made the development application is unhappy with the council’s decision, they can apply to council for a review of the decision.
+The Land and Environment Court can also hear an appeal of the council’s decision.
 Time limits apply.